-Trauma & Injury Treatments
+Trauma & Injury Treatments for Broken Bones

 “Broken bones” and “fractures” are used interchangeably but they are both serious results of excessive force or pressure being applied to the bone requiring immediate medical attention.
 Despite broken bones and fractures being one of the most common injuries treated at urgent care centers and emergency rooms, the severity, location, and how the fracture came about are important factors when creating a treatment plan for your situation.